 Keep an eye on the bacon bits in the last few minutes due to oven variance and so they don't burn, which can happen quickly!

 During recipe testing, 18 minutes bake time created slightly chewy bacon bits, and 24 minutes was perfect for crispy bits.
 Keep in mind, the size of the pieces makes a big difference.

 And that's it!
 You just made your own healthy vegan bacon bits.

 If you include oil in your diet feel free to add 1 to 2 tablespoons of a neutral flavored oil to the marinade.
 Obviously bacon is very high in fat, and soybeans are not.
-So a touch of oil adds a little more richness.
+So a touch of oil adds a bit more richness.

-If you also find yourself eating them by the handful I completely understand.
+If you also find yourself eating these healthy bacon bits by the handful I completely understand.
 That happens a lot in our house!

-Vegan Bacon Bits
+Homemade Vegan Bacon Bits

 - 4 ounces Butler soy curls (half of a bag)

-- ⅓ cup tamari This makes very flavorful, salty bacon; you may find you like less.
+- ⅓ cup tamari - This makes very flavorful, salty bacon; you may find you like less.

 - 3 tablespoons maple syrup

-- 1 Tablespoon nutritional yeast
+- 1 tablespoon nutritional yeast

 - 1 ¾ teaspoons liquid smoke

-- 1 ½ teaspoons apple cider vinegar
+- 2 teaspoons apple cider vinegar

 - ¾ teaspoon smoked paprika